ManishRajUpreti/manishrajupreti/README.md

 ## 🚀 About Me

 - 🎓 I'm currently studying and focused on exploring the world of **Artificial Intelligence**
 - 🌱 Learning **Next.js** and exploring **AWS** ☁️
-- 💡 I enjoy building responsive UIs and learning backend integration
+- 💡 I love bringing ideas to life by building clean, responsive UIs
-- 🤝 Open to collaborating on real-world projects and open source
+- 🤝 Looking for opportunities to contribute to open-source projects and collaborate on real-world applications

 ---